Doctor Druid

 Doctor Anthony Druid, also known as Doctor Droom and Druid, is a fictional mystic and a supernatural monster-hunter appearing in American comic books published by Marvel Comics.
 Co-created by writer-editor Stan Lee and penciller Jack Kirby, he debuted as Dr. Anthony Droom in Amazing Adventures #1, published in March 1961 (with a cover date of June 1961).
 Kirby's art was inked by artist Steve Ditko.
 Dr. Droom appeared in four more issues of Amazing Adventures before his stories discontinued.
 Over a year later, artist Steve Ditko approached Stan Lee with a new magic character called Mr. Strange.
-Liking the idea, Stan Lee renamed the character Dr. Strange and wrote an origin story similar to Dr. Droom's.
+Liking the idea, Stan Lee renamed the character Doctor Strange and wrote an origin story similar to Droom's.
 Dr. Anthony Droom was finally reintroduced to comics in 1976 in Weird Wonder Tales #19 in a retelling of his origin story which renamed him Dr. Anthony Druid.
-This retelling included new writing by Larry Lieber (brother of Stan Lee).
+This retelling included new writing by Larry Lieber, Stan Lee's brother.